JackmyLantern/JackMyLantern/README.md

-# 👋 Jack — Gambling & Gacha Systems Engineer
+# 👋 Jack — Virtual Games & Gambling Engineer

 Building next-generation engagement platforms at the intersection of behavioral psychology, game theory, and web3 technology.